SilahicAmil/Read-a-Book/readme.md

 - I chose the stack of React Native and Supabase.
 To really test my knowledge or being able to intergrate mobile and web technologies.
 Navigation, Data Fetching and Mp3 File Fetching.

-- My Plan is to become a Full-Stack Developer.
-This project was to test my knowledge of React Native and the core principles of Development.
+- My Plan is to become a Full-Stack Web and Mobile Developer.
+This project was to test my knowledge of React Native and the core principles of development.

 - Testing is another key thing I wanted to focus in on.
 It's an essential part of production applications and I wanted to treat my application as if it were going to be one.
 Covering essential features to ensure they work.